Ebad-urRehman/QurSci-Onto/readme.md

 }
 ```

-Next work in progress aims to cover retrieval benchmarking on this dataset Inshaa Allah.
+Next work in progress aims digitize full Tafsir books and to cover retrieval benchmarking on this dataset Inshaa Allah.